GreenStar Homes Certification Manual Version 4

 Water leak detection and real-time metering

-Similar to energy monitoring, water needs to be able to be monitored in real-time to determine water usage, waste, and savings opportunities.
-The water metering system also needs to be able to detect if water is flowing for an inappropriate amount of time and may show a leak is present and be able to shut down the water flow if there is a leak automatically or inform the occupant or building owner to turn the water off.
+Similar to energy monitoring, water must be monitored in real time to determine water usage, waste, and savings opportunities.
+The water metering system must be able to detect water leaks and may be able to turn the water off automatically or inform the occupant of the leak.

 Verification

 Photos of the device installed and details of the device.
-Occupant manual and training should include details on how to operate and track water use as well as what to do in case of a leak.
+Manual and training should include details on how to operate and track water use as well as what to do in case of a leak.

 No combustion fireplace present indoors